PlutoVR/sandcastle/README.md

 ### Development & Building

-- `npm start` from the project folder to launch the dev server (the initializer script does this).
+- `npm start` will launch the dev server and open the sample scene.

-- `npm build` will process and build your project into the `dist` folder.
+- `npm build` will process and build your project into a `dist` folder.

-- `npm build-xrpk` will `npm build` and also create an [XR Package](https://github.com/webaverse/xrpackage) in the `dist` folder.
+- `npm build-xrpk` will `npm build`, then create an [XR Package](https://github.com/webaverse/xrpackage) in `dist`.
 (Note that this script runs an interactive CLI for details about the various aspects of your XR Package.)

 ### Learning Resources

 - Check out the [Wiki](https://github.com/plutovr/sandcastle/wiki) for a closer look at Sandcastle's Networking API, Physics API, event handling and state management, asset pipelines and more.
-Sandcastle also includes several examples demonstrating how to easily set up physics, shared experiences, media streaming and other features.

-- See the `examples` folder for usage examples of networking & streaming, physics, AR-in-VR experiences and more.
+- See the `examples` folder for usage examples of networking, media streaming, physics, AR-in-VR experiences and more.

 #### _This project is in pre-alpha and currently undergoes daily work.
 Is something broken or unclear?
 Please file an issue!_